BrownCoderAyush/FlightsAndSearchService-/README.md

 ## Project Setup
 - clone the project on your local
-- Execute `npm install` on the same path as of your root directory of teh downloaded project
+- Execute `npm install` on the same path as of your root directory of the downloaded project
 - Create a `.env` file in the root directory and add the following environment variable
 ```
 PORT=3000